Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Hopefully, you're eager to write a load of code and then write a load of tests, but wait!

-As we alluded to at the top of chapter, and again halfway through, the point of tests isn't to test that your code does what you think it does, it's to make sure it does what it's supposed to do.
+As we alluded to at the beginning of the video, and again halfway through, the point of tests isn't to test that your code does what you think it does, it's to make sure it does what it's supposed to do.

-As our split_at function showed, its a good idea to decide what you think that function should do before you write it.
+As our `split_at` function showed, its a good idea to decide what you think that function should do before you write it.

 The best way to achieve this is to work out what your code is supposed to do, then write the test, then write the code.